Click one of the headers to go to that part of the page.

 Sometimes you can't find the copyright date or content owner's name in the original work.
 Don't guess. © Unknown 2011, or © Milla Steinmetz (date unknown) is better than misinforming your audience, and it shows a good-faith effort.

 Yes.
-If you are using content from the Empire State College Online Library, you should link to it, so that users have to log in with their college login and password.
+If you are using content from the SUNY Empire Library, you should link to it, so that users have to log in with their SUNY Empire login and password.
 In some cases, you may be able to embed that content, but you should only do so within the learning management system, so that users have to log in.
 If you have gotten permission from the copyright owner to put the content online, follow the terms set out in the license.

 Yes.
 Only students currently enrolled in your course may have access to the copyrighted materials you are using for your course.